-However, if you have a pre-existing platform (perhaps a blog that gets half a million page views a month, say), you’ll easily land yourself a six-figure deal and your agent and publisher will shoulder a ton of the responsibility that they wouldn’t for newer authors, not to mention you’ll actually have an advertising and marketing budget.
+However, if you have a pre-existing platform (perhaps a website that gets half a million page views a month, say, or a large social media following), you’ll easily land yourself a six-figure deal and your agent and publisher will shoulder a ton of the responsibility that they wouldn’t for newer authors, not to mention you’ll actually have an advertising and marketing budget.

 If you’re at this level, traditional publishing can be a fantastic way of leveraging your platform and securing passive income.

 Indie publishing works for both print books and ebooks, and audio books are doing exceptionally as well.
 I recommend you explore all those options because the investment now to have a book available in print or audio format is pretty low.

 There are two basic ways to self-publish your books and ebooks—through Amazon and other retailers or directly through your own website.
 I advise doing both.